beancount/ledger2beancount/docs/manual.md

 Payees can also be declared explicitly in ledger but this is not required by beancount, so such declarations are ignored (they are preserved as comments).

+hledger allows the separation of payee and narration using the pipe character (`payee | narration`).
+This is supported by ledger2beancount if the `hledger` option is enabled.

 Since ledger has limited support for payees, ledger2beancount offers several features to determine the payee from the transaction itself.